Glowstudent777/CIS-170/README.md

 - C++ compiler (e.g., g++)
 - Terminal or Command Prompt

+## Text Files

+These text files are the Pseudocode for the programs written in Python, Java, and C++.
+They are the first step in the process of writing the programs.
+They are written in plain English and are used to plan out the logic of the program before writing the actual code.

+Obviously, the text files are not executable.
+They are just a way to plan out the program before writing the actual code.

 ## Python

 To run the Python code, you will need to have Python installed on your computer.
 You can download Python from the [official website](https://www.python.org/downloads/).